mf11y/Face-Mask-Detection/README.md

 ## Method

 Convolutional Neural Networks were originally designed with image processing in mind.
 After various modifications on the original idea, CNNs have been used with great success for image classification problems.
-One of the main advantages of using a CNN over other designs is that image preprocessing is much lower and it has the ability to automatically extract features and learn from them.
+One of the main advantages of using a CNN over other designs is that image preprocessing is much simpler and it has the ability to automatically extract features and learn from them.

 For this project, I will be designing a small CNN to detect if a face has a mask worn or not.